 Note: While we like the Atlas VPN Windows app, Atlas VPN is not one of our recommendations for Windows users.
 To see which VPNs we do recommend for those users, check out our list of the best VPNs for Windows.

-The Atlas VPN mobile apps follow a similar lean and clean design philosophy.
+The Atlas VPN mobile apps follow a similarly lean and clean design philosophy.
 They manage to include all the options of the desktop apps in an even more compact package as you can see here:

 Hitting Server List on the lower left side of the screen gives you access to all the server options available in the desktop apps.

-During our testing we found that the Atlas VPN apps and their built-in kill switches worked without errors, and the apps passed our leak tests without any issues.
+The Atlas VPN apps and their built-in kill switches worked without errors, and the apps passed our leak tests without any issues.

 Surfshark has been around longer than Atlas VPN and has a full set of VPN apps available to its users.
-They include apps for: Windows, macOS, Linux, Android, iOS, Fire TV, Smart TVs, Xbox, and PlayStation, as well as browser extensions for Chrome, Firefox, and Edge.
+They include apps for Windows, macOS, Linux, Android, iOS, Fire TV, Smart TVs, Xbox, and PlayStation, as well as browser extensions for Chrome, Firefox, and Edge.